This feature is available for both cloud-prem deployments and SaaS customers who need to connect to on-premises or private data sources.

 Firewall ports

-Ensure firewall rules allow Glean to access:- Port 443 (HTTPS) - Most datasources
+Ensure firewall rules allow Glean to access:- Port 443 (HTTPS) - Most data sources

 - Port 80, 8080 (HTTP) - Some internal applications